 ROTH, Richard D. (D) 31st Senate District.
-Elected in 2012, re-elected in 2016.
+Elected in 2012, re-elected in 2016, and again in 2020.
 Attorney, small business owner.
 Married to Cindy Roth.
 Resident of Riverside since 1978.
 Born 1950 in Columbus, Ohio.
 Graduated high school in Ada, Ohio, attended and graduated from Miami University (Ohio).
 Commissioned U.S. Air Force 1972.
-Law deeree from Emory University in 1974.
+Law degree from Emory University in 1974.
 Served on active duty in the Judge Advocate General's Corps.
 Transferred to the USAF Reserves in 1979, promoted to Major General in 2004, retired in 2007.
 Practiced labor and employment law for more than 30 years.
 Past Board Chairman of the Greater Riverside Chambers of Commerce; President of The Monday Morning Group and member of numerous community nonprofits.
-Committees: Budget and Fiscal Review; Housing; Insurance; Rules; Transportation; Veterans Affairs.
-Select Committees: Career Technology and the New Economy (Chair); Aerospace and Defense; Asian Pacific Islander Affairs; Preparing California's Future Workforce.
-Joint Committees: Legislative Audit (Vice Chair); Rules.
+Committees: Business, Professions and Economic Development (Chair); Budget and Fiscal Review; Health; Insurance; Military and Veterans Affairs.
+Select Committees: Career Technology and the New Economy (Chair); Preparing California's Future Workforce; Student Success.
+Joint Committee: Rules.
+Special Committee: Pandemic Emergency Response.